Henry O'Neill (soldier): Military career

 Since Henry had no military experience, his second-in-command, veteran soldier Edward FitzGerald, played an important role in the training of Henry and his regiment.
 FitzGerald was elected sergeant major due to his experience serving in the Spanish military for seventeen consecutive years; he had also trained Irish confederate soldiers during the Nine Years' War.
 He governed the regiment from a strictly military standpoint.

 Giolla Brighde O hEoghusa wrote on 19 September 1605 that Henry was then expected in Flanders.
 Henry's regiment was sent to the Low Countries to fight against the Dutch Republic.
 Towards the end of 1605 he arrived in Brussels, where he served under commander Ambrogio Spinola.

 Henry served under commander Ambrogio Spinola.

 Other companies of Irish soldiers were formed in the Spanish military.
 After the naval Battle of Dover on 13 June 1605, Captain Hugh Mostian's Irish company was absorbed into Henry's regiment.
 Mostian and Henry must have come into conflict as the former later resigned as captain.
 During Henry's 1606 campaign, his regiment saw action in Flanders and Germany.
 Peace negotiations led to a cessation of hostilities in early 1607.

 Hostility towards Tyrone increased sharply following Lord Deputy Blount's death in 1606.
 In 1607, Tyrone was due to travel to London to settle a legal case when information reached him that the government intended to imprison him, or possibly execute him, on account of his involvement in a treasonous plot.
 It is unclear from where he obtained this intelligence, whether this plot actually existed and if the government intended to arrest Tyrone.
 A group of confederate allies, including clan chief Cuconnacht Maguire, organised an escape plan for Tyrone and his allies.
 Maguire travelled to Brussels where he contacted Henry and explained his plan to bring a ship to the Donegal coast to facilitate an escape.
 With money from Albert VII, they were able to hire a ship at Nantes and disguise it.
 The ship sailed from Dunkirk to Tyrconnell in August 1607.
-In September, many of Henry's family, including his father Tyrone and older brother Hugh, fled Ireland for the Continent in what is known as the Flight of the Earls.
+On 14 September, many of Henry's family, including his father Tyrone and older brother Hugh, fled Ireland for the Continent in what is known as the Flight of the Earls.
 Henry obtained a warrant for his family members so they could travel to Spain.
 At Halle in late October, whilst his regiment was quartered in the Bruges district, Henry met many of his kith and kin on their journey through Flanders.
 Henry remained in his father's company until they parted at Namur.
 He remained in Leuven for a time to watch over the noble children left behind, which included his younger half-brothers Shane and Brian and the Earl of Tyrconnell's son Hugh Albert O'Donnell.